Pagehey/basics/article.md

 productCard.dataset.hasDiscount === 'true' // false
 ```

-Or you will have bad suprises
+Or you will have bad surprises
 ```js
 if (productCard.dataset.hasDiscount) { // string 'false' is truthy!!
     addProductWithDiscount() // happy customer ;-)